tjohann/a20_sdk/README.md

 The location below /var/lib/ is the "runtime" environment.
 There you find all base content like env file or scripts (see ./NEWS and ./UPGRADE_HINTS)

 Below /opt/a20_sdk you find the downloaded content (from http://sourceforge.net/projects/a20devices/) like toolchain and device images.
 It also includes the standard location for cloned repositorys like u-boot or the kernel sources.
-Everthing could be done via make target which then calls the coresponding script (see below for more info).
+Everthing could be done via a make target which then calls the coresponding script (see below for more info).

 Setup
 -----

-You can use this sdk in different ways depending on your use case, but for everthing you need some basic parts.
+You can use this sdk in different ways, depending on your use case, but you need some basic parts.

 Create the runtime locations: